-Nutrient Management practices - both Tier I and Tier II - are reported at the watershed-level, with implementation date, and acreage.
+Nutrient Management practices - both Core N and Core P (as well as supplemental rate, timing, placement - are reported at the watershed-level, with implementation date, and acreage.
 The BMPs featured in this section meet NRCS standards and state standards.
 Resource improvement practices are not reported.